Dubbo Gully loop

 The park is still stunning in winter and walking on sunny days is very pleasant.
 It can be cold at night so bring warm gear if you're camping.

 The area’s highest recorded rainfall in one day

 - Drinking water is limited or not available in this area, so it’s a good idea to bring your own.
 The water from the tank at Ten Mile Hollow is not suitable for drinking.

 - You’re encouraged to bring gas or fuel stoves, especially in summer during the fire season.

 - Composting toilets can be found at Ten Mile Hollow campground

 Maps and downloads

-Dubbo Gully loop trail is in Dharug National Park.
+Dubbo Gully loop is in Dharug National Park.
 Here are just some of the reasons why this park is special: